Interim Head of School

-I live in the village with my family and my daughter left Horndon for secondary school in September 2016.
-I spent my working life at HSBC Bank, where I undertook a number of senior management roles.
+I live in the village with my family; my daughter completed her primary school education at Horndon School in July 2016.
+I spent most of my working life at HSBC Bank, where I undertook a number of senior management roles.
 I currently work at a local sixth form college co-ordinating work experience for students.
 I believe the school is at the heart of our community and I want to see it thrive and develop.
-Now I have more time, I want to put my skills and experience to good use and help the school reach its full potential.
+I also represent Thurrock maintained school governors at the Thurrock Schools Forum.

 I am the link governor for parental engagement and communications.
 I am also a member of the Pay Committee.

 I am the link governor for the National Curriculum and a member of the Pay Committee.

 I've worked in secondary education in Essex for over 20 years and am currently Deputy Headteacher at a local secondary school.
 Married with two children, we have lived in the village since 2009.
 Our youngest son currently attends the school whilst our daughter attends Treetops school in Grays.
-Working in education I am aware of the many challenges facing all schools and hope my experience and current role can benefit Horndon-on-the-Hill Primary and continue to drive the school forward.
+Working in education I am aware of the many challenges facing schools and hope my experience and current role can benefit Horndon-on-the-Hill Primary and continue to drive the school forward.

 Away from school, I enjoy football and athletics.

 I am married to Yvonne who is a Learning Support Assistant and Senior Midday Assistant at Horndon.
-My eldest child left Horndon in 2014 and is now at St Clere’s, whilst my youngest child is currently in Year 5.
-I am currently a Community Fundraiser and Schools Liaison officer at St Luke’s Hospice.
-I was previously editor of the Enquirer and the Thurrock Gazette.
-My main out of work interest outside the family is sport and I am closely associated with East Thurrock United FC.
+My eldest child left Horndon in 2014 and is now in his final year at St Clere’s, whilst my youngest child is currently in Year 7 at St Clere’s.
+Both attended Horndon from Reception to Year 6.

-Professionally, I have worked in senior finance positions for the past 18 years, across a wide range of industries including, banking, automotive, insurance and now property.
+Professionally, I have worked in senior finance positions for the past 20 years, across a wide range of industries including, banking, automotive, insurance and now property.
 I hope my financial skills and commercial experience can be utilised by the School and Board of Governors to continually improve and give the kids a platform from which to thrive.
-Being new to the education system at this level, I know I have a lot of understand and learn but hopefully can also bring some fresh ideas to it.
+Being relatively new to the education system at this level, I know I have a lot to understand and learn but hopefully can also bring some fresh ideas to it.
 I also have experience in areas such as IT, HR and Legal and hope to assist in whatever areas are needed!